Hercule Poirot: Appearance and proclivities

+The original 1924 edition of Poirot Investigates, reusing W. Smithson Broadhead's illustration of the character from 1923.

 Captain Arthur Hastings's first description of Poirot:

 He was hardly more than five feet four inches but carried himself with great dignity.
 His head was exactly the shape of an egg, and he always perched it a little on one side.
 His moustache was very stiff and military.
 Even if everything on his face was covered, the tips of moustache and the pink-tipped nose would be visible.

 The neatness of his attire was almost incredible; I believe a speck of dust would have caused him more pain than a bullet wound.
 Yet this quaint dandified little man who, I was sorry to see, now limped badly, had been in his time one of the most celebrated members of the Belgian police.

 Christie's initial description of Poirot in Murder on the Orient Express was that of "a small man [Hercule Poirot] muffled up to the ears of whom nothing was visible but a pink-tipped nose and the two points of an upward-curled moustache."

 In the later books, his limp is not mentioned, suggesting it may have been a temporary wartime injury.
 (In Curtain, Poirot admits he was wounded when he first came to England.)
 Poirot has green eyes that are repeatedly described as shining "like a cat's" when he is struck by a clever idea, and dark hair, which he dyes later in life.
 In Curtain, he admits to Hastings that he has taken to wearing a wig and a false moustache.
-However, in many of his screen incarnations, he is bald or balding.
+However, in many of his screen and stage incarnations, he is bald or balding.

 Frequent mention is made of his patent leather shoes, damage to which is frequently a source of misery for him, but comical for the reader.
 Poirot's appearance, regarded as fastidious during his early career, later falls hopelessly out of fashion.

-He suffers from sea sickness, and, in Death in the Clouds, he states that his air sickness prevents him from being more alert at the time of the murder.
-Later in his life, we are told: Always a man who had taken his stomach seriously, he was reaping his reward in old age.
-Eating was not only a physical pleasure, it was also an intellectual research.
+He suffers from sea sickness, and in Death in the Clouds he states that his air sickness prevents him from being more alert at the time of the murder.
+Later in his life, we are told: "Always a man who had taken his stomach seriously, he was reaping his reward in old age.
+Eating was not only a physical pleasure, it was also an intellectual research."

 Poirot is extremely punctual and carries a pocket watch almost to the end of his career.
 He is also particular about his personal finances, preferring to keep a bank balance of 444 pounds, 4 shillings, and 4 pence.
 The actor David Suchet, who portrayed Poirot on television, said "there's no question he's obsessive-compulsive".
 The filmmaker Kenneth Branagh said that he "enjoyed finding the sort of obsessive-compulsive" in Poirot.

 As mentioned in Curtain and The Clocks, he is fond of classical music, particularly that of Wolfgang Amadeus Mozart and Johann Sebastian Bach.